 Staying inclusive and strictly formal requires a clear view of the fore-wing now, specifically of the grandly named post-discoidal area/field, which could be tricky to see clearly.
 By inclusive, I mean accounting for much less-than-likely rare vagrants.

-One, Pantala flavescens (Globe Skimmer/Wandering Glider), is extremely rare with only 4 accepted records.
+One vagrant, the Globe Skimmer/Wandering Glider (Pantala flavescens), is extremely rare with only 4 accepted records in the UK.
 In the unlikely event that one did turn up, getting a decent picture would be even less likely.
 So, I’ve decided to exclude that.
-The second rarity is Crocothemis erythraea (Broad Scarlet/Scarlet Darter) with 30 or so records.
-For a lucky observer that one could be worth covering and climate change will likely increase the chance in the future.
+The second rarity is the Broad Scarlet/Scarlet Darter (Crocothemis erythraea) with 20 or so records.
+For a lucky observer, particularly on the south coast, that one could be worth covering and climate change will likely increase the chance in the future.

-However, 99.99% of those ending up here will be choosing between the likely UK resident genera [i.e. not rare vagrants] of, Orthetrum (Chaser) species and Sympetrum (Darter) species.
+However, 99% of those ending up here will be choosing between the likely UK resident genera [i.e. not rare vagrants] of Skimmers (Orthetrum) species and Darters (Sympetrum) species.
 Between these two the often more visible antenodal cross (Ax) veins will distinguish.

-To account for the remote possibility of a Crocothemis erythraea (Broad Scarlet/Scarlet Darter), given sufficient detail the post-discoidal area/field lies outboard of the discoidal triangle in the fore-wing.
-Does this area narrow or expand/remain constant towards the wing tip?
+To account for the remote possibility of a Broad Scarlet/Scarlet Darter (Crocothemis erythraea), given sufficient visible detail the post-discoidal area/field lies outboard of the discoidal triangle in the fore-wing; does this area narrow or expand/remain constant towards the wing tip?